Beat-k/BEA/README.md

-# Beatek: Binary Explosion Arithmetic (BEA) - Project Overview
+# Beatek: Behavioral Emotional Architecture (BEA) - Project Overview

 **(© 2025 Jeremy F. Jackson.
 All Rights Reserved.
 Beat⊕k™ is a trademark of Jeremy F. Jackson.)**

 ## Introduction

-The **Beatek** project introduces Binary Explosion Arithmetic (BEA), a novel approach to binary computation developed by Jeremy F. Jackson in 2025.
+The **Beatek** project introduces Behavioral Emotional Architecture (BEA), a novel approach to binary computation developed by Jeremy F. Jackson in 2025.
 BEA redefines the logic of bit summation, enabling the simulation and modeling of phenomena involving rapid expansion or proliferation – offering unique capabilities for creative computational models, AI development, generative art, and potential applications in cryptography.
 As discovered rather than invented, BEA reveals a missing layer of expression: the layer of meaning, where 1 + 1 = 3 symbolically and emotionally.
 The initial focus is on developing the software design diagram as outlined in Citation 1 before pursuing patent filings.

 ## Core Concept: The "Explosion"